Ready to trope?

 - Chiptune: If ghost mode is enabled, the lobby theme and some of the countdown themes will switch to chiptune remixes.

-- Colour-Coded for Your Convenience: The different answers to each question are colour-coded, with the colours being red, blue, orange, and green.
+- Color-Coded for Your Convenience: The different answers to each question are colour-coded, with the colours being red, blue, orange, and green.

 - Competitive Multiplayer: Players can compete against each other either individually or as teams.